-The majority of ecommerce website templates come with a default signup form at the bottom of the page.
-Depending on the template you're using for your website, this signup form might not be automatically integrated with Omnisend and need to be integrated manually.
+The majority of ecommerce store templates come with a default signup form at the bottom of the page.
+Depending on the template you're using for your store, this signup form might not be automatically integrated with Omnisend and need to be integrated manually.

 Eligible signup forms

 Integrated signup form and GDPR

 This guide is dedicated to platforms other than Shopify or BigCommerce.
 If you're using one of the following - check their guides here:

 On Shopify, contacts sync automatically and enter your workflow.
 Refer to the guides mentioned above for more information

 This integration allows you to collect email addresses, first names, and last names data and pass it to your Omnisend audience.

 You must have the signup form on your store before the integration.

 The newsletter signup form you see in your Omnisend forms does not provide you with a signup form; it helps you integrate the one you already have.
 That's a tool that connects your theme form to Omnisend.

 You can add a Tag to your Newsletter signup form to organize your new signups into segments (you can use existing tags or create a new one) and send targeted communication based on the segments you create.